zicklag/sucre/README.md

 The idea is to be very cache efficient and almost completely eliminate random memory accesses while reducing the graph.

+This does not account for external function calls or data nodes, which, if this works, should be worked into the design.

 - The graph is represented by:
   - A chunked list of nodes, with each chunk fitting into CPU cache.
     - The list of nodes is represented with two bits for each node.